The Verily Health Equity Center of Excellence: Addressing Demographic Disparities in Healthcare, By Design

 As a clinician, population health champion, and federal healthcare leader, I’ve seen firsthand how persistent racial and demographic disparities in healthcare have led to unnecessary suffering and death.
 In my home state of Louisiana, you can look at a city like New Orleans and see up to a twenty year discrepancy in life expectancy from the predominantly white Garden District to the predominantly black New Orleans East — a community that has in many ways been left behind.

 In doing so, I’m hopeful that we can better address these inequities, and address their often tragic consequences.
 These aren’t just statistics – people’s lives hang in the balance.
-Verily's core mission is to deliver precision health to everyone, every day and in order to achieve this mission, we need to instill health equity within our products and organization as a foundational capability.
+Verily's core mission is to deliver precision health to everyone, every day.
+In order to achieve this mission, we need to instill health equity within our products and organization as a foundational capability.

 Addressing imbalances in research and care

-Traditional clinical trials include an imbalance in race, gender, and age of participants.
-Ethnic minorities make up 40% of the population yet their enrollment in clinical trials is somewhere between 2-15%.
+Traditional clinical trials have historically been imbalanced with respect to race, gender and age of participants.
+Ethnic minorities make up 40% of the population, yet their enrollment in clinical trials that generate evidence for new products is only 25% (FDA).
 As we stated in a recent publication on DEI in clinical research, the research community has an imperative to make DEI principles key foundational aspects in study conduct in order to pursue better personalized medicine for diverse patient populations.
-By only studying one group of people, we’re effectively solving for the majority and hoping it works for the rest of us.
+By only studying one group of people, we’re effectively solving for the majority – and hoping it works for the rest of us.

 The result?
 Care and treatment regimes that are blind to the needs of broad swaths of the population.
 Take, for example, the ubiquitous oxygen saturation monitor.
-They don’t work as well on Black people because higher levels of melanin in dark skin can interfere with the light pulses emitted by the monitors measuring blood oxidation.
-For many years this was considered an acceptable, clinically irrelevant fact of life.
-That was true for decades until multiple studies showed that these less accurate readings led to real differences in care, with possibly catastrophic consequences in outcomes for dark-skinned patients.
-This example, and many others, highlight how health equity implications, when not considered early and checked throughout the design and deployment process, create real and significant harm to historically discriminated and marginalized populations.
+The oxygen saturation monitor does not work as well on Black people, because higher levels of melanin in dark skin can interfere with the light pulses emitted by the monitors measuring blood oxidation.
+For many years, the accuracy differences by race were considered an acceptable, clinically irrelevant fact of life.
+That was true for decades until multiple studies showed that these less accurate readings could lead to real differences in care, with possibly negative consequences in outcomes for dark-skinned patients.
+This example highlights how health equity implications, when not considered early and checked throughout the design and development process, could create harm to historically discriminated and marginalized populations.

 Better engagement leads to better data

-As technology allows us to expand the data pool with biometrics, wearable devices, and technology that gathers patient-reported experience, collecting and analyzing information is becoming easier and faster.
+As technology allows us to expand the data pool with biometrics, wearable devices, and technology that gathers data on the patient experience, collecting and analyzing information is becoming easier and faster.
 But these data need to be reflective of communities that have been traditionally shut out of the process.
-If inequitable consequences for underserved or minority populations are monitored only after a product is on the market, we’re reliant on inefficient, reactive, case-by-case corrective actions.
+If inequitable consequences for underserved and underrepresented populations are monitored only after a product is on the market, we’re reliant on inefficient, reactive, case-by-case corrective actions.

-The HE COE will be initially focused on the development of standard practices to ensure diversity, equity and inclusion principles are key foundational aspects in any clinical study in order to pursue better, personalized medicine for diverse patient populations.
-We’re using this framework to design studies that are more inclusive and built with diversity as a key criteria for success.
-Most recently, Verily launched My Skin & Hair Journey, a multi-year study developed with L’Oreal that aims to be the largest and most diverse skin and hair health study.
-Our data science teams are partnering with performance marketers to implement algorithms to optimize digital ads and channels to drive more representative recruitment.
+The Verily HE COE will be initially focused on the development of standard practices to ensure diversity, equity and inclusion principles are key foundational aspects in any clinical study with Verily in order to pursue better, personalized medicine for diverse patient populations.
+We’re using this framework to design studies with our Sponsors that are more inclusive and built with diversity as a key criteria for success.
+Recently, Verily launched My Skin & Hair Journey, a multi-year study developed with L’Oreal that aims to be the largest and most diverse skin and hair health study.
+As part of our diversity by design approach, Verily implemented algorithms to optimize digital ads and channels to drive more representative recruitment.

-We’re also launching a Participant Advocacy Panel, our first community co-design group, inviting people to join with lived experience with cancer to help us design better and more equitable ways to fight the disease.
+We also launched the Verily Participant Advocacy Panel, our first community co-design group, inviting people with cancer to join to help us design better and more equitable ways to improve treatments across cancer types and fight the disease.
 Engaging communities in a systematic, structured, longitudinal manner will not only be important for the deep understanding necessary to develop products that are calibrated for health equity, it also begins the path towards generating trust, something that has understandably been eroded.
 This will take time and a deep understanding of the complexities at play, but it’s something we’re committed to as an organization.

 Providing better care and generating better evidence

 Onduo is not the only method through which Verily is leading through diversity by design.
-The Verily Retinal Camera is another solution purpose-built to overcome low healthcare utilization and health inequities by innovating for those who need them most, and by making it easier for providers to uphold higher standards of care for more patients.
-As researchers and engineers worked to design a camera that supports clinicians in screening for retinal disease, we found that existing cameras didn’t work as well on people of color, older people, or people with diabetes.
-Because we made this discovery early on in the design process, and made diversity a priority, we were able to create a camera, in partnership with Nikon, that was able to adjust for a broader range of variables in physiology.
-With an overlay of our software tools and a focus on primary care settings, we are able to enable better access to retinal screenings not just for one dominant segment of the population, but for everyone.
+The Verily Retinal Service is another solution purpose-built to overcome low healthcare utilization and health inequities by innovating for those who need them most, and by making it easier for providers to improve access to care for more patients.
+As Verily researchers and engineers worked to design a new, portable camera that supports clinicians in screening for retinal disease, they found that existing solutions had a high rate of unusable, or ungradable, images.
+Because this discovery was made early in the design process, Verily’s Retinal Service and camera, created a system to successfully image the broadest and most inclusive set of patients possible, by designing for a broad range of variables in physiology.
+With an overlay of software tools and a focus on primary care settings, Verily is able to enable better access to retinal screenings for anyone selected by their physician for screening.

 Putting health equity at the center of what we do